Tudat/tudat/developerGuide/extendingJSON/basics.rst

           json k;                                      // k.is_object( ) -> false
           k[ "a" ] = 0;                                // k.is_object( ) -> true

-    - :literal:`array`: similar to :class:`std::vector`, but with the possibility to mix different value types.
+    - :jsontype:`array`: similar to :class:`std::vector`, but with the possibility to mix different value types.

       .. code-block:: cpp